 Have your existing skills and knowledge recognised

-Recognition of Prior Learning
+Recognition of Prior Learning - RPL

 RPL recognises existing skills and knowledge, saving you time and money while validating diverse learning experiences.